WICG/web-printing/README.md

 Submitting print jobs will require an explicit consent from the user similar to the print dialog shown during `window.print()`.

 ### DoS-ing the System
-A website might accidentally organize an unexpected DoS-attack by constantly calling `updateAttributes()` and overloading the network as a result - this is particularly important in the enterprise setting with hundreds of printers.
+A website might accidentally organize an unexpected DoS-attack by constantly calling `fetchAttributes()` and overloading the network as a result - this is particularly important in the enterprise setting with hundreds of printers.

 #### Mitigation
 Implementors should consider adding rate limiting to printer interactions.